SimonDelmas/goodness_of_fit/README.md

 ## Content of the package

-The package provide the following function :
+The package provides the following functions :
 * Mean Error
 * Mean Absolute Error
 * Root Mean Square Error